mikhanator/iPhone-Blocklist/README.md

 # iPhone-Blocklist
-A list of domains to allow/block that will not break the iPhone and minimise telemetry for general use.
+A list of domains to allow/block that will not break the iPhone and minimise telemetry for general and educational use.
-This isn't for complete privacy but to block minor telemetry missed by bigger lists for Apple use-cases.
+This doesn't provide complete privacy in Apple use-cases but blocks minor telemetry missed by bigger lists.

 ----